hmgene/mudcookies/README.md

 - [ ] : immune track

 ## Our Vision
-- To make all bioinformaticians and collaborators happy in single-cell study
+- To provide virtual single-cell data with one click

 ## Our Missions
 - To make pipelines for single-cell data analysis